 Check out this little chart:

 Now, I can’t take 100 percent credit for this; this formula is based on one I learned from Copyblogger’s Authority training library—which means it’s solid.
-(That’s an affiliate link, but I HIGHLY recommend their program if you’re interested in becoming a better marketer!)

 I’ve just parsed their formula out and run some numbers for you.
 So you can see that it’s broken down between six post types: valuable tips, which will be the majority of your blog posts; EPIC high value content; pure entertainment posts; posts that build relationships between you and other bloggers; selling posts; and timely posts.